Lactose intolerance: Stool acidity test

 This test can be used to diagnose lactose intolerance in infants, for whom other forms of testing are risky or impractical.
 The infant is given lactose to drink.
 If the individual is tolerant, the lactose is digested and absorbed in the small intestine; otherwise, it is not digested and absorbed, and it reaches the colon.
 The bacteria in the colon, mixed with the lactose, cause acidity in stools.
 Stools passed after the ingestion of the lactose are tested for level of acidity.
 If the stools are acidic, the infant is intolerant to lactose.

 Stool pH in lactose intolerance is less than 5.5.

 Intestinal biopsy

 An intestinal biopsy must confirm lactase deficiency following discovery of elevated hydrogen in the hydrogen breath test.
 Modern techniques have enabled a bedside test, identifying presence of lactase enzyme on upper gastrointestinal endoscopy instruments.
 However, for research applications such as mRNA measurements, a specialist laboratory is required.

 Stool sugar chromatography

-Chromatography can be used to separate and identify undigested sugars present in faeces.
+While uncommon today, chromatography can be used to separate and identify undigested sugars present in faeces.
+Similarly to a stool acidity test, stool sugar chromatography is primarily used to find sugar malabsorption in children due to a lack of other available testing avenues.
 Although lactose may be detected in the faeces of people with lactose intolerance, this test is not considered reliable enough to conclusively diagnose or exclude lactose intolerance.